 Costa degli Dei, known as the Coast of the Gods, offers exceptional beaches of unparalleled beauty stretching for approximately 55 kilometres in the province of Vibo Valentia.
-Turquoise waters, white sands and charming cliffs attract tourists from around the world, creating an area known as the "Calabrian horn" (il corno).
+Turquoise waters, white sands and charming cliffs attract tourists from around the world along the stretch of coastline between Pizzo and the southern part of the Capo Vaticano and Nicotera area.
 Among them are gems such as Tropea, Grotticelle and Spiaggia di Michelino, which owe their name to mythology – according to legend, this is where the ancient gods came to rest.
-These are perfect spots for relaxation, family holidays and active pursuits, where the granite formations of Capo Vaticano meet the crystalline Tyrrhenian Sea.
+These are perfect spots for relaxation, family holidays and active pursuits, where the granite rocks of Capo Vaticano meet the crystalline Tyrrhenian Sea.

 Discovering the Treasures of Costa degli Dei – Tourist Attractions in the Area